satyendrababu/LocationManager/README.md

 # LocationManager
-I'll send the coordinates to the server continuesly hello
+It'll send the coordinates to the server continuesly